 Article

-What is Executive Protection?
-A Complete Introduction
+What Is Executive Protection?
+A Complete Guide (2026)

 Executive Protection (EP), also called Close Protection (CP) or executive personal protection, refers to private risk mitigation and security measures designed to ensure the safety of individuals (principals) and their families.
 Principals may require executive protection services due to higher personal risk related to their employment, geographic location, net worth, affiliations, or status.

-Classic attack scenarios targeting executives have focused primarily on physical surveillance of the executive or their family members, followed by an actual or attempted attack.
-However, criminals and other malicious actors have added a host of new tools and techniques in recent years, opening up many new types of attacks and pre-operational surveillance that EP teams must understand and mitigate.
-Additionally, cybercrimes and cyber surveillance – including spying on targets, stealing their personal information, or engaging in fraudulent cyber activity related to an individual or their identity – no longer require substantial technical acumen, and can allow attackers a fair amount of anonymity as they prepare or carry out attacks.
-To counter these threats, executive protectidon personnel must create thorough and holistic executive protection plans, while engaging in a continual process of risk assessment and mitigation in coordination with all members of the executive protection team.
+Additionally, cybercrimes and cyber surveillance — including spying on targets, stealing their personal information, or engaging in fraudulent cyber activity related to an individual or their identity — no longer require substantial technical acumen, and can allow attackers a fair amount of anonymity as they prepare or carry out attacks.
+To counter these threats, executive protection personnel must create thorough and holistic executive protection plans, while engaging in a continual process of risk assessment and mitigation in coordination with all members of the executive protection team.

-What is the Role of a Close Protection Officer?
+What is the role of a close protection officer?

-The role of close protection officer can overlap with a variety of similar responsibilities, including concierge services, driving, event facilitation, liaison with airports, hotels, venues, and staff, and safeguarding confidential and highly sensitive security information.
+The role of a close protection officer can overlap with a variety of similar responsibilities, including concierge services, driving, event facilitation, liaison with airports, hotels, venues, and staff, and safeguarding confidential and highly sensitive security information.
 Depending on the circumstances, CPOs may be deployed alone or as part of a larger team.
 The ability to work as part of a larger, cross-functional team of professionals is an essential soft skill for a close protection officer.

 Finally, anyone who serves on a protective team must build trust with the client.
-Close protection officers who can consistently demonstrate honesty and transparency in their decision making, while also being flexible in the means of executing the protection mission are typically most successful in establishing a trusting relationship with their principals.
+Close protection officers who can consistently demonstrate honesty and transparency in their decision-making, while also being flexible in the means of executing the protection mission, are typically most successful in establishing a trusting relationship with their principals.

 To do this, the close protection officer must leverage their knowledge of the principals, security skill sets, and a variety of tools to understand, mitigate and respond to threats.
 When given the choice, any CPO would prefer to proactively mitigate a problem before it becomes an actual threat, rather than being forced to confront emerging threats without warning.
 EP teams that incorporate protective intelligence into the core of their programs are the most successful in proactively understanding and combating threats to their principals.